andreas-kupries/critcl/embedded/md/files/critcl_changes.md

   1. Broke lingering dependencies on the Tcllib packages __cmdline__ and __fileutil__\.

-     There no circularities between Critcl and Tcllib any longer, simplifying installation\.
+     There are no circularities between Critcl and Tcllib any longer, simplifying installation\.

-# <a name='section3'></a>Changes for version 3\.2
+# <a name='section4'></a>Changes for version 3\.2

   1. *BREAKING* *[CriTcl](critcl\.md)* now requires Tcl 8\.6 to be run\.